jay-vee/jay-vee.github.io/covid_delta.markdown

 Either way, you're going to experience symptoms and side-effects while your immune system activates.

 Intuitively, it seems like it would be better to not have to manage these symptoms and side-effects while COVID is running rampant in your system (potentially causing life-threatining damage).
+If your body can learn to identify and destroy the virus before it establishes itself and begins making millions of copies to circulate through your body and wreak unknown havoc, it seems like that would be a good thing.

 Luckily, we don't have to rely on intuition: hundreds of millions of people have been administered one or two shots of a COVID vaccine at this point.
 The resulting data is clear: serious illness or death is **thousands of times more likely from COVID infection than from being vaccinated**.
 One can argue the finer points of how injuries/deaths from COVID are counted vs. incidents resulting from vaccination are counted, but the relative risk remains massively tilted in favor of vaccination.

-So, you can do this the relatively safe, controlled way.
-Or you can do it the way that has been demonstrated to be thousands of times more risky.
+So, you have an inevitable encounter with COVID coming.
+You get to choose whether to do it the relatively safe, controlled way, or you can do it the way that has been demonstrated to be thousands of times more risky.
 Remember: the risk we're talking about here is death or serious lasting illness.

 If it's that simple, why aren't you vaccinated yet?
 You may think you don't need to take vaccination seriously for of one of these reasons:
   1. I'm pretty sure I had COVID in 2020, so I'm all set